Venise Karris

 Venise Karris is an American politician.
 She has been a member of the Nevada Assembly since 2024.
 A member of the Democratic Party, she was elected in the 2024 Nevada Assembly election.
 She was a medical researcher before working as an electrician for 27 years.
 She is a retired electrician.
 She was member of the International Brotherhood of Electrical Workers.

+She received a bachelor of science in biology in 1980 from the University of Illinois.